Summary

 - Regions on a magnet where the forces are the strongest.

-- Come in two types — north pole and south pole, often shortened to north and south or abbreviated N and S.
+- Come in two types — north pole and south pole

 - Magnetic poles always occur in north–south pairs called dipoles.